 @ViyanMdPosted almost 3 years agoYeah, sure.
 For the mobile version you should change bottom border radius of your 'div class="section"' back to 0, as it breaks the wholeness of the component and simply looks weird :) The desktop version looks a little stretched out vertically, so maybe play around with margins and paddings to make it "narrower".
 That is all I've noticed.
 Good luck!

-1 - @aparajitdotbeeSubmitted almost 3 years ago
+1 - @aparajitdotbeeSubmitted about 3 years ago

 Dear Folks,